 Call for Nominations

-With regard to the nomination of individuals to serve as a ccNSO Council members the bylaws state: Section 10.4.
-MEMBERSHIP “(h) Any ccNSO member may nominate an individual to serve as a ccNSO Council member representing the ccNSO member’s Geographic Region.
-Nominations must be seconded by another ccNSO member from the same Geographic Region.
+With regard to the nomination of individuals to serve as a ccNSO Council member the bylaws state: Section 10.4.
+MEMBERSHIP “ Any ccNSO member may nominate an individual to serve as a ccNSO Council member representing the ccNSO member's Geographic Region.
+Nominations must be seconded by another ccNSO member from a different Territory, from the same Geographic Region.
 By accepting their nomination, individuals nominated to the ccNSO Council agree to support the policies committed to by ccNSO members.”

 Nomination Process

-The Election Manager will send an email to the ccNSO members, with the detailed description of the nomination process.
-Nominations/secondments should be sent to the Election Manager according to instructions.
-Upon receipt, a confirmation email will be sent to the nominator/seconder by the Election Manager.
+The Election Process Manager will send an email to the ccNSO members, with the detailed description of the nomination process.
+Nominations/secondments should be sent to the Election Process Manager according to instructions.
+Upon receipt, a confirmation email will be sent to the nominator/seconder by the Election Process Manager.
 For regular nominations, a minimum of one secondment is necessary for a candidate to be able to continue in the election process.
-For self nominations a minimum of two secondments are necessary for a self nominated candidate to continue in the election process.
+For self-nominations a minimum of two secondments from Representatives from two ccNSO Members from different Territories in the Region are necessary for a self-nominated candidate to continue in the election process.

 Nomination Template